renovatebot/renovate/docs/usage/configuration-options.md

 Add to this object if you wish to define rules that apply only to PRs that replace dependencies.

-## repoProblemsHeader
+## customizeDashboard

+You can use the `customizeDashboard` object to customize dependency dashboard.

+Supported fields:

-This field will replace the header of the Repository Problems in dependency dashboard issue.
+- `repoProblemsHeader`: This field will replace the header of the Repository Problems in dependency dashboard issue.

 ## respectLatest